 Create eco-aware kiddos

 Show kids how they can help the environment by creating their own drop-off boxes for hard-to-dispose-of items.
 Let neighbours know that this March Break, you’ll take recyclables like batteries, electronics, light bulbs and other items that can’t go in the regular blue bin.
-Mark each box clearly so everyone knows which items go in which box.
+Mark each box clearly so everyone knows which items go where.
 At the end of the week, take the kids on a trip to drop off the boxes at local depots, big box stores or other facilities that will take the items.
-Make a game of it and see who can collect the most for a prize of their choice.
+Make a game of it and see who can collect the most for a prize of their choosing.
 Maybe an afternoon matinee or a bowling bash?

 Helping newcomers to Canada learn about the events, resources and activities available to them is a great way to help new neighbours feel included in the community—and this is the perfect week to get started.
-From taking a family of newcomers to a maple syrup festival to bonding over superheroes at ComicCon to simply helping them access services, there are plenty of ways to help.
+From taking a family of newcomers to a maple syrup festival to bonding over superheroes at Toronto Comiccon to simply helping them access services, there are plenty of ways to help.